tadahik/MUD-HttpsLocal/README.md

 # MUD-HttpsLocal
-Concerns on use of MUD for [HttpsLocal](https://httpslocal.github.io/proposals/#web-pki-approaches)'s DNS registoration.
+Concerns on use of MUD for [HttpsLocal](https://httpslocal.github.io/proposals/#web-pki-approaches)'s DNS registration.

 # Use case
 **Situation:**